-With a great combination of spices (how can you go wrong with ginger?) and a soft chewy texture this is going to please everybody around the table.
+With a great combination of spices (how can you go wrong with ginger?) and a soft chewy texture, this is going to please everybody around the table.
 And since we don't have an "official" Christmas dessert I formally propose we adopt this gem of a dish for that purpose.

 Who's with me?

-- 4 1/2 cups of evaporated milk
+- 2 1/2 cups of evaporated milk

-- 3 eggs
+- 2 large eggs

 - 1/2 teaspoon of grated ginger root or ginger powder

-- 1/2 teaspoon of salt
+- 1/2 teaspoon of clove powder

-- 1 teaspoon of vanilla extract
+- 1/4 teaspoon of salt

-- 1/2 cup of sugar
+- 1/2 cup of brown sugar

 - 3 cups (5 oz [142 gr]) of day-old bread cut into small cubes